RCG Network

 Our Network

 In a world-first, the RCG network uses 4G Multi-Operator Core Network (MOCN) technology whereby all three NZ mobile networks are using the same radio spectrum band for the first time.
-This means all three providers will share one piece of infrastructure including the pole, antenna, power, and backhaul.
+This means all three providers share one piece of infrastructure including the pole, antenna, power, and backhaul.

 Spark, One NZ , and 2degrees have allocated 700MHz spectrum to RCG, to enable the 4G LTE (Long Term Evolution) with VoLTE (Voice over LTE or high-definition calling) rural network.